+d.
 Purchases from Preferred Sources:

-As provided by NYS Finance Law section 162, CDTA will procure from certain sources that have been designated as Preferred by the NYS Office of General Services, provided that the goods and/or services provided by the Preferred Source meet required levels of form, fit and functionality, the federal funding is not included, and provided that the price quoted by the preferred source does not exceed by more than 15% the prevailing market price as determined by CDTA.
-In such instances where a Preferred Source for the necessary goods and/or services is known to exist, that source will be given an opportunity to submit a price quote at after bids are opened.
-The Preferred Source will be given three (3) days to provide the quote.
-CDTA reserves the right to bid out procurements for the purpose of ascertaining the prevailing market price, but will Contract with the Preferred Source if and when the price quote of the Preferred Source comes in within 15% of what is determined to be the prevailing market price.
+As provided by NYS Finance Law section 162, CDTA will procure from certain sources that have been designated as "preferred" by the NYS Office of General Services, provided that the goods and/or services provided by the preferred source meet required levels of form, fit and functionality, federal funding is not included, and provided that the price quoted by the preferred source does not exceed the prevailing market price as determined by CDTA by more than 15%.
+In such instances where a preferred source for the necessary goods and/or services is known to exist, that source will be given an opportunity to submit a price quote after bids are opened.
+The preferred source will be given three (3) days to provide the quote.
+CDTA reserves the right to bid out procurements for the purpose of ascertaining the prevailing market price but will contract with the preferred source if and when the price quote of the preferred source comes within 15% of what is determined to be the prevailing market price.

-Additional Procurement Considerations:
+3. Additional Procurement Considerations:

-Purchase of Environmentally Preferred Products: As provided by New York State Executive Orders 134, 142 & 4, CDTA will procure products that are proven to be more environmentally friendly.
+1. Purchase of Environmentally Preferred Products:

+As provided by New York State Executive Orders 134, 142 & 4, CDTA will procure products that are proven to be more environmentally friendly.
 The products will meet one or more criteria of being manufactured from recycled content, containing less/no harmful chemicals, reduced packaging, ability to recycle end product and or packaging.
 CDTA will consult with the Office of General Services Green Procurement Specifications when procuring products to ensure continued understanding of green procurement.

 As a premium is often paid for environmentally friendly products, Executive Order #4 provides some latitude in determining if the more environmentally preferred product is an appropriate cost.
 CDTA will bid these procurements according to standard specifications asking for bid alternate pricing for environmentally preferred product.
 If the environmentally preferred product is available for purchase at a reasonable cost CDTA must procure that product.
-CDTA has determined that if the product is does not exceed more than 15% of the prevailing market price that the price will be deemed reasonable and that product will be purchased.
+CDTA has determined that if the product is does not exceed more than 15% of the prevailing market price that the price will be deemed reasonable, and that product will be purchased.

+2. Procurement Card:

-Procurement Card: CDTA has made a corporate credit card available to designated employees for the purpose of making purchases for the company.
+CDTA has made a corporate credit card available to designated employees for the purpose of making purchases for the company.
 Such credit cards may be issued to facilitate operating requirements and achieve lower acquisition costs.
 The purpose of this policy is to provide a convenient, cost-effective alternative for designated employees to make purchases in an expeditious and efficient manner with minimal administrative cost or effort.

-Each card has a maximum \$1,000 per transactions well as other controls set forth to ensure card integrity.
+Each card has a maximum \$1,000 per transaction for Senior Buyer and \$3,000 per transaction for Director of Procurement as well as other controls set forth to ensure card integrity.
 A comprehensive Purchasing Card Policy has been developed to offer oversight to the program.

+3. Price Splitting:

-Price Splitting: Purchases shall be distributed among qualified suppliers and purchase shall not be split to avoid the requirements of competition for purchases above the micro-purchase threshold.
+Purchases shall be distributed among qualified suppliers and purchase shall not be split to avoid the requirements of competition for purchases above the micro-purchase threshold.